Kyriosity/read-write/README+/software/README+/design/design_samples.md

 ---

-## Static plain models
+## Still plain models

 <p dir=rtl><sup>🎼</sup>.Architecture is frozen music<br><i>Arthur Schopenhauer (1788-1860)</i></p>

-Software design asks for "still" (static) bare models too.
+Software design asks for "static" bare models too.
 The samples above are more functional ("dynamic") - they have properties and hierarchies but are more demonstrative of processes that change them.

-"Static" models can be altered too but first of all they must represent hierarchies, parametrization, and initialization in DEMO fashion.
+"Static" models can be altered too but first of all they must represent hierarchies, parametrization, and initialization in demonstrative fashion.
 One of their custom implementations is available as use-dev➡️ [AbcModels](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcModels).

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Full original quote: _Architektur ist gefrorene Musik_.
 Falsely attributed to Johann Wolfgang von Goethe (1749-1832).</sub>